 Common risks associated with abrasive blasting include dusts, hazardous chemicals and the use of plant and equipment.
-Using the following risk management process will allow a person conducting a business or undertaking (PCBU) to consider risks associated with abrasive blasting.
+Use the risk management process to identify hazards and develop control measures associated with your abrasive blasting work.

 Prohibited and restricted chemicals

 A number of hazardous and carcinogenic chemicals are prohibited for use as abrasive materials.
-Page 12 of the Abrasive blasting - Code of Practice provides information on prohibited and restricted chemicals.
+Any work involving lead should also be carefully considered.

-WHS Regulation 446 prohibits use of a high pressure water spray or compressed air on asbestos or asbestos containing materials.
+You must not use a high pressure water spray or compressed air on asbestos or asbestos containing materials.
 Sampling to test for asbestos should be undertaken by a competent person if there is any uncertainty about the presence of asbestos.
-The How to manage and control asbestos in the workplace - Code of Practice and the How to safely remove asbestos - Code of Practice should also be consulted.
+Consult the How to manage and control asbestos in the workplace - Code of Practice and the How to safely remove asbestos - Code of Practice before commencing any work involving asbestos.

 Abrasive blasting can generate toxic dust derived from either the blasting medium or the object being blasted.

 You should carefully check the labels and Safety Data Sheets that are supplied with the blasting medium to be used.
 These will contain information on the risks of using that blasting medium and essential control measures.
 You must also assess the hazardous chemicals that may be released from the surface being blasted and adopt suitable control measures.

 The Abrasive blasting - Code of Practice recommends equipment and technologies for controlling and minimising the generation and discharge of toxic dusts.